 Despite some minor hesitations about business practices employed to increase profitability, Rythmia remains an excellent choice for a psychedelic retreat.

 However, as with any new initiative, there is certainly room for improvement.
-Their program to begin offering scholarships to less fortunate people – for example, to veterans who suffer from PTSD – is a good start, although it currently relies on donations and hasn’t progressed far.
+Their scholarship program for those who are in need but might not be able to afford the retreat—like veterans who suffer from PTSD—is a good start, although it currently relies on donations and hasn’t progressed far.
 Rythmia could potentially expend more effort into spreading the abundance Gerry has come into in helping those who are less fortunate.

 Because of its market position, Rythmia has an excellent opportunity to facilitate healing for important cultural figures that will, ideally, inspire them to give back in a way that helps to heal the intergenerational trauma that industrialization and late-stage capitalism has wrought on our ecological and social ecosystems.